thejpster/zube/README.md

 ### PicoRV32 Side

 The ASIC also sits on four addresses on the Wishbone bus.
-These let you access two read-only mailboxes and two write-only mailboxes.
-There is also a *Status* register showing which mailboxes contain mail (i.e. have been written but not read), plus a read/write register for setting the Base I/O Address on the Z80 side.
+These let you access two read-only FIFOs and two write-only FIFOs.
+There is also a *Status* register showing the state of each FIFO, plus a read/write register for setting the Base I/O Address on the Z80 side.

 | Address        | Direction  | Register         |
 |:---------------|:-----------|:-----------------|